leckieje/capstone3_proposal/README.md

 I have a data set of 3 million Russian troll tweets from FiveThirtyEight (there are other sources a well including the [Internet Archive] which contains both Russian and Iranian Tweets).
 I also have a list of Tweet ids around the 2016 election gathered by George Washington University.
 These Tweets are general to the election and not from Russian/Iran.
 The entire data set includes 280 million ids, but given limits set by Twitter on downloads, I don't have time to get them all.
 The tweets are also broken down into subcategories.
 I would focus on the 'Candidates and key election hashtags' subcategory first.

 The goal would be to identify the troll Russian tweets and separate them from the legitimate tweets.
 I would use NLP to cluster Tweets by similarity which would hopefully bring out meaningful groupings based on topic/content.
 I could then analyze the conetent of each group to learn about each of them.
+The main portion of this project is unsuperrvised, but I could also rate how well I did since I do have labels I could use to compare my results.

+This's project's idea is to use NLP to create vectors from text that can be compared using something like cosine simularity.
+Documents could then be clustered based on that simularity and then analysis could be done on each cluster, including topic modeling, to identify the issues/concerns/ideas/etc associated with each cluster.

 [Russian Trolls](https://github.com/fivethirtyeight/russian-troll-tweets/)

 [GWD 2016 Election Tweet IDs](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PDI7IN)

 ---